Hunter Brothers: Personal life

-Hockey Careers
+Hockey careers

 Four of the five brothers played junior ice hockey and three played in the professional minor leagues.
 J.J., Dustin, and Luke each played forward, while Brock and Ty were defencemen.
 Ty played rep hockey before suffering a broken femur.
 The remaining four brothers all sustained injuries of various kinds and returned home to continue farming with their parents on their family's 20,000 acre farm.

 J.J.
-Hunter played three seasons in Western Hockey League with the Kelowna Rockets and Prince Albert Raiders; he attended six NHL training camps (1999 Detroit Red Wings, 2001-2006 Edmonton Oilers) and was under contract with the Edmonton Oilers for 5 seasons playing NHL pre-season games and five years in their farm system.
-Altogether, he played 6 years of pro-hockey including parts of six seasons in the American Hockey League with the Hamilton Bulldogs, Toronto Roadrunners, Edmonton Road Runners, Toronto Marlies and Manitoba Moose; and parts of four season in the ECHL with the Toledo Storm and Columbus Cottonmouths.
+Hunter played three seasons in Western Hockey League with the Kelowna Rockets and Prince Albert Raiders; he attended six NHL training camps (1999 Detroit Red Wings, 2001–2006 Edmonton Oilers) and was under contract with the Edmonton Oilers for 5 seasons playing NHL pre-season games and five years in their farm system.
+Altogether, he played 6 years of pro-hockey including parts of six seasons in the American Hockey League with the Hamilton Bulldogs, Toronto Roadrunners, Edmonton Road Runners, Toronto Marlies, and Manitoba Moose; and parts of four season in the ECHL with the Toledo Storm and Columbus Cottonmouths.

 Dustin Hunter played junior hockey with the Melville Millionaires in the Saskatchewan Junior Hockey League, then one professional season split between the Oklahoma City Blazers and San Angelo Saints in the Central Hockey League before his career was abruptly ended due to a severe eye injury.

 Luke Hunter played five seasons in the WHL with the Swift Current Broncos, and one season each with the Wichita Thunder in the CHL, and the University of Calgary Dinos men's ice hockey team in the CIS.
 His career also came to a halt due to an eye injury.

 Brock Hunter played junior hockey in the AJHL with the Drumheller Dragons, and the Fort McMurray Oil Barons before finishing up his career with the Kindersley Klippers in the SJHL.

 All the brothers joined forces together when they returned home to play for the same hometown hockey team, the Shaunavon Badgers in the WMHL.

 Music career

 Early years

 Music has always brought these 5 brothers together.
 When they were younger, they spent their time mirroring music videos from other artists, and learning to become performers.
 What emerged was an organic pop-country sound.
-The Hunter Brothers quickly become known for their harmonies and stage presence.
+The Hunter Brothers quickly became known for their harmonies and stage presence.